lovebrew/lovebrew.github.io/packaging.md

 ### 'Game' Folder

 ?> This is meant for developing your game.
-Use one of the prior methods when you are finished.
+Use one of the other methods when you are finished.
 If you want a custom game icon and title/author, package it using the LÖVEBrew Bundler Web App.

 The quickest way to debug is through the `game` folder.
 Just [download the latest release binary](https://github.com/TurtleP/LovePotion/releases) for your console and put it under the proper directory: